greghxc/Shakespeare/README.md

 A simple akka-http service to create mileage-based transportation quotes from Google Places data, as used in the town car industry.

+Shakespeare was created to replace a handful of disparate scripts used in various projects in a framework I was interested in working in.

 ## Setup and Configuration
 A few bits of setup are required to configure Shakespeare, including an API key and fare information.
 ### Google API Key
 The Google Places API requires an API key.
-Shakespeare expects an environment variable name "googleApiKey" containing your API key.
+Shakespeare expects an environment variable name "GOOGLE_API_KEY" containing your API key.
 ### Quote Profiles
 A __quote profile__ represents is the top level profile uses for calculating fares.
 A quote profile will likely reference a class of vehicle, like